 “The United States is not the greatest country in the world anymore”.
 The opening scene in the HBO series “The Newsroom” sets the stage for one of the best television series I’ve seen.

 The criminal justice system in our country is a corrupt nightmare.
 “Time: The Kalief Browder Story” is just the tip of the iceberg.
 I spent one day in jail and witnessed firsthand the petty crimes of every individual in that cell with me.
 Then I witnessed the public defenders telling their clients to “cop a plea” even if they were not guilty.
 The US has the highest per-capita incarceration rate in the world to feed a system based on conviction rates.
 Reminds me of the Ken Burns Documentary “Vietnam” where our success was measured on enemy body counts.
 It didn’t matter how many Americans were killed or whether we won the battle.
 The public was told we were where winning because we killed a lot more of them.
-It seems to be the same scenario with DA’s.
+It seems to be the same scenario with DA.
 It doesn’t seem to matter if the citizen is innocent or guilty as long as you keep adding percentage points to your conviction rate.
-I am surprised that life in America is not far worst that it is considering the state of our political system, the justice system, and the massive decline in our education system.
+I am surprised that life in America is not far worst than it is considering the state of our political system, the justice system, and the massive decline in our education system.
 The U.S. tax code is approximately 3.7 million words in length.
 The list of Federal agencies and departments is difficult to process and we could probably shut down half of them and nobody would notice.
 It seems to be a system that keeps growing like cancer.

 “The nearest thing to eternal life we will ever see on this earth is a government program”

 One of the biggest political blunders was Prohibition, yet politicians seem to not learn from past mistakes.
 The “war on drugs” dwarfs that blunder.
 It was created by the man who lied to the American public for years.
 Almost five decades and trillions of dollars and the war is a total failure and has had no effect other than creating the highest per-capita incarceration rate on the planet.
 The data confirms that nonviolent drug convictions are a defining characteristic of the federal prison system.
 While most people in state and local facilities are not locked up for drug offenses, most states’ continued practice of arresting people for drug possession destabilizes individual lives and communities.
-Drug arrests give residents of over-policed community’s criminal records, which then reduce employment prospects and increase the likelihood of longer sentences for any future offenses.
+Drug arrests give residents of an over-policed community criminal records, which then reduce employment prospects and increase the likelihood of longer sentences for any future offenses.

 Why do we put people in jail for “using” drugs?
 The biggest drug problem in the US today is pharmaceutical drugs.
 Why do the police arrest and charge someone for giving homeless people a free haircut?
 Why do we have Swat Raids on milk companies that produce non-pasteurized milk?
-The list of ridiculous laws, regulations are endless, in part due to the power of special interest groups.
+The list of ridiculous laws, and regulations is endless, in part due to the power of special interest groups.